linux-system-roles/linux-system-roles.github.io/contribute.md

 The [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) contains a set of automated tests that are triggered on a remote server.
-Some of them are immediately triggered when pushing new content to a PR (i.e. the tests hosted on TravisCI) while other need to be triggered by members of the project.
+Some of them are immediately triggered when pushing new content to a PR (i.e. the tests hosted on Github Actions) while other need to be triggered by members of the project.
 This second set of tests can be manually triggered.
 To trigger them, write a command as a PR comment.
 The available commands are:

-- [citest] - Trigger a re-test for all machines.
+- `[citest]` - Trigger a re-test for all machines.
-- [citest bad] - Trigger a re-test for all machines with an error or failure status.
+- `[citest bad]` - Trigger a re-test for all machines with an error or failure status.
-- [citest pending] - Trigger a re-test for all machines with a pending status.
+- `[citest pending]` - Trigger a re-test for all machines with a pending status.
-- [citest commit:<sha1\>] - specify a commit to be tested if the submitter is not trusted.
+- `[citest commit:<sha1>]` - specify a commit to be tested if the submitter is not trusted.
+- `[citest skip]` - if you have a change to the documentation, or otherwise it would be a waste of time to do integration CI testing on your change, you can put `[citest skip]` in the title of your pull request.
+This will save a lot of time.

 ## Blog Post Contribution